 It’s amazing really when you consider that in 1989 he opened Space in the car park of Ibiza’s largest water park in what at the time was the islands premier family resort.
 Playa den Bossa of 1989 was a whole different world with family hotels, cafes and very few beach bars except those that sold burger and chips to the masses.

 Space’s stroke of genius was to OPEN at 6am when all other clubs were closing therefore capturing the after hours market.
 It was also mainly open air giving that fun in the sun vibe that is so popular today.

 As you can imagine for a venue that opened its doors at 6am there was a distinct atmosphere fuelled by those who refused to go home and go to sleep.
-The Space terrace soon gained notoriety as the place to be meet the wild and wonderful and legends were born (and buried).
+The Space terrace soon gained notoriety as the place to be and where to meet the wild and wonderful.
+Legends were born (and buried).

 Throughout the 90s Space on Sundays became the party of parties that attracted the great and the good from all over the world and many Sunday afternoon and evening flights were missed as a result of the club that never seemed to stop.
 The rise of Manumission in the mid 90s saw the Tuesday morning ‘Carry On’ that became infamous as part of the holy grail of Space to DC10 to Manumission then back to Space.
 84 hours of pure madness.